moodyboyzzz/school_42-get_next_line/README.md

 # get_next_line

-## Project goal
+## The aim of this project

-Create a function that, each time a file is read, will return 1 line from the given file.
+Make you code a function that returns a line ending with a newline, read from a file descriptor.

 ## In details